Autodesk Flow Capture (Formerly Moxion) Software | Get Prices & Buy Official

 Reviewing and editing projects across teams and locations as filming continues

-Tracking, managing and storing project assets in one secure place through every phase of production

-Autodesk Flow Capture (formerly Moxion) is used by studios, post houses, productions and executives to create professional-grade films, TV programmes and games.
+Autodesk Flow Capture (formerly Moxion) is used by studios, post houses, productions, and executives to create professional-grade films, TV shows, and games.